MicrosoftDocs/win32/desktop-src/direct3d9/id3dxprtengine--setpertexelnormal.md

-﻿---
+---
-Description: 'Sets a normal vector for each texel in a texture object.
-This method is used to store vertex normal vectors from a mesh (or interpolated vertex normals if pixel-based precomputed radiance transfer (PRT) is being computed).' ms.assetid: '165a3ef6-c142-4988-b4fb-5aafd8ff11fe'
+Description: Sets a normal vector for each texel in a texture object.
+This method is used to store vertex normal vectors from a mesh (or interpolated vertex normals if pixel-based precomputed radiance transfer (PRT) is being computed). ms.assetid: 165a3ef6-c142-4988-b4fb-5aafd8ff11fe
-title: 'ID3DXPRTEngine::SetPerTexelNormal method'
+title: ID3DXPRTEngineSetPerTexelNormal method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ID3DXPRTEngine::SetPerTexelNormal method